ESGP POLICY AND ADMINISTRATION BYLAWS

 The Graduate Faculty

-Educational policy for the ESGP is made by the graduate faculty in Environmental Science, an interdisciplinary body of professionals in several academic units throughout the university.
+Educational policy for ESGP is set by the graduate faculty in Environmental Science, an interdisciplinary body of scholars across several academic units throughout the university.

 The Graduate Studies Committee

-Administrative responsibility for academic aspects of the operation of the program rests with the Graduate Studies Committee, which is elected by the graduate faculty and performs its responsibilities as assigned by the Graduate Council and by the graduate faculty in Environmental Science.
+Administrative responsibility for academic aspects of the operation of the program rests with the Graduate Studies Committee with the assistance of the Graduate Program Coordinator.
+These responsibilities come from the Graduate Council and by the graduate faculty in Environmental Science.

-The Graduate Studies Committee is comprised of six voting faculty members elected by the graduate faculty, including the chair, one voting graduate student and one alternate graduate student.
+The Graduate Studies Committee is comprised of six voting faculty members, including the Chair, one voting graduate student and one alternate graduate student.
 The alternate graduate student member will only vote if the regular graduate student member is absent.

-Faculty members are elected for three year terms with two new members elected each year.
-Terms begin on June 1.
-The chair is elected by the committee from among its faculty members, serves for one year, and may be reelected.
-Election of a chair will take place before July 1.
+Faculty members are elected or appointed for three‑year terms.
+Terms begin on Aug 15.
+The Chair is elected by the GSC committee from among its faculty members, serves for one year, and may be reelected for a maximum of 2 years total.
+Election or appointment of a chair will take place before Aug 15 (the first GSC meeting of the academic year).

 Elections to replace faculty members whose terms have expired are held during the Spring Semester each year.
-Early in the semester, the chair will seek nominations from the graduate faculty.
+The ESGP Director will seek nominations from the ESGP graduate faculty.
+The goal should be to maintain GSC member representation from the major ESGP participating Colleges.
 A statement must accompany nominations from the nominee that s/he is willing to serve.
-An electronic ballot will be distributed to all members of the graduate faculty and graduate students within the program who will have a minimum of one week to return their ballots.
-The two nominees receiving the largest number of votes will be elected.
-In the case of a tie, a runoff will be conducted.
+If there two or more nominees for a GSC seat, an electronic ballot will be distributed to all members of the ESGP graduate faculty.
+The nominees receiving the largest number of votes for the GSC seat will be elected.
+If only one nomination is received to fill a GSC member seat, the Director will appoint the faculty member to the GSC.

-Openings on the GSC at other times are to be filled by appointment by the director of the ESGP, in consultation with the chair of the GSC.
-The appointee will complete the term of the vacated position, which will then be filled by a regular election.
+Openings on the GSC at other times are to be filled by appointment by the Director of the ESGP.
+The interim appointee will complete the term of the vacated position, which will then be filled by a regular election or appointment.

-A quorum exists when at least five voting members or alternates of the GSC are present.
+A quorum exists when at least four voting members or alternates of the GSC are present.

 Duties of the Graduate Studies Committee